imJENIL/C_language-/README.md

-🧠 C Language Mini Projects
+# 💻 C Language - Mini Projects

-This repository contains a collection of beginner-friendly mini projects written in C language.
-These are great for practicing logic building, improving C syntax knowledge, and having a bit of fun with programming!
+Welcome to a collection of mini projects built using the C programming language.
+These simple programs are great for beginners looking to practice C basics, improve logical thinking, and explore how real-world problems can be solved through code.

+---

-📋 Projects Included
+## 📁 Projects Included

-Simple Calculator

-Perform basic arithmetic operations like addition, subtraction, multiplication, and division.

-Matrix Calculator
+### ✅ 1. **Simple Calculator**
+A command-line calculator that can perform basic operations like:
+- Addition
+- Subtraction
+- Multiplication
+- Division

+### ✅ 2. **Matrix Calculator**
-Perform matrix operations such as addition, subtraction, and multiplication.
+Perform operations such as:

-Number Guessing Game

-A small game where the user guesses a randomly generated number within a certain number of tries.

-Stone-Paper-Scissor Game
+- Matrix Addition
+- Matrix Subtraction
+- Matrix Multiplication

+### ✅ 3. **Number Guessing Game**
+A fun game where:
+- The computer generates a random number
+- The user has to guess it in minimum attempts

+### ✅ 4. **Stone-Paper-Scissor Game**
-A text-based version of the classic Stone-Paper-Scissors game (also known as Rock-Paper-Scissors).
+Text-based version of the classic game:
+- User plays against the computer
+- Win/Lose/Draw logic implemented

+---

+## ⚙️ Technologies Used

+- **Language:** C
+- **Compiler:** [MinGW (GCC for Windows)]
+- **IDE:** VS Code

+---